-Meet with KBIC officials to discuss participation with developing the Zeba to Sand Point Trail through the Township.
+Strategy 2.1 Meet with KBIC officials to discuss participation with developing the Zeba to Sand Point Trail through the Township.

-Support efforts to develop the Zeba to Sand Point Trail by contributing matching funds for development grants.
+Strategy 2.2 Support efforts to develop the Zeba to Sand Point Trail and consider contributing matching funds for development grants.

-Continue to improve and enhance the Township Park.
+Strategy 2.3 Continue to improve and enhance the Township Park.